ThatsVie/atlas-web_back_end/ES6_basic/README.md

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/318ea3f6-10a4-4e62-ad22-61a814fb6335)

-Shows the modified array, [ 'correctly-appended', 'correctly-fixed', 'correctly-displayed' ], verifying the function’s ability to efficiently prepend text to each array element.
+This shows how each element in the initial array is processed to include the prefix "correctly-", showing an efficient way to manipulate and return arrays with enhanced readability and reduced potential for bugs that come with older ES5 code practices.

 ### Task 11

-Demonstrates how to dynamically create objects with department names as keys and employee arrays as values, using computed property names.
+The function `createEmployeesObject` is used to map department names to employee lists dynamically, showing the flexibility of ES6 in handling data structures:
 ```
 npm run dev 11-main.js
 ```
-This command runs the createEmployeesObject function, which creates an object mapping a department to its employees based on inputs.
+This command runs the `createEmployeesObject` function, which creates an object mapping a department to its employees based on inputs.

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/42adbf8b-1988-4ece-89ee-c76678863c23)

-Prints an object like { Software: [ 'Bob', 'Sylvie' ] }, demonstrating that the function correctly assigns department names as keys and lists employees under them.
-This output confirms the function's ability to dynamically structure data based on given parameters.
+Prints an object like { Software: [ 'Bob', 'Sylvie' ] }.

+This output confirms that the function effectively creates an object with a department name as the key and an array of employees as the value, demonstrating a common pattern in organizing and structuring data within applications.
+This approach is especially useful in applications where data organization and retrieval efficiency are important, such as in human resources or team management software.

 ### Task 12
-Showcases the use of encapsulated methods within an object to operate on internal state for dynamic data reporting.
+This function is used to generate a comprehensive report object from an employee list, featuring dynamic interaction through its embedded methods:

 ```
 npm run dev 12-main.js
 ```
-Runs the createReportObject function, illustrating how the internal methods utilize the object's state (this) to perform operations like counting departments.
+Runs the `createReportObject` function, showing how the internal methods utilize the object's state (`this`) to perform operations like counting departments.

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/c184cb4e-5dc5-4494-b4e4-74f4e858ece7)

-Displays structured employee data by departments and provides a count of departments, verifying the object’s methods correctly access and manipulate the internal state.
+This output displays the structured grouping of employees by department and the total number of departments, showing the practical use of modern JavaScript techniques to manage and interact with complex data structures effectively.